S K I L F U L

 20-Inch Bikes: Getting Serious About Riding

 The 20-inch bike is most suited for children ages 6-9, or those having an approximate height of between 3 ft 9 in and 4 ft 5 in.
-Children will start to exercise cycling beyond play.
+Children will start to exercise in cycling beyond play.
 There is a good chance they will want to ride to school, go for family bike rides, and start something for fun, like mountain biking or BMX.

 Because of this, 20-inch bicycles now include an array of features like multiple gears, hand brakes, and front or dual suspension.
-In this age group, you will have a wider choice og bike models to choose from, like cruisers for casual riding, mountain bikes for riding trails, or BMX bikes for riding tricks outdoors or in the park.
+In this age group, you will have a wider choice og bike models to choose from, like cruisers for casual riding, suspension bikes for riding trails, or BMX bikes for riding tricks outdoors or in the park.

 Although these bikes may offer more features, their maintenance cost also tends to be higher.
 At this stage, it is a good idea to teach the child about the importance of maintenance so that they learn the value of responsibility.
-Some important aspects of maintenance to teach your kid are tire pressure checking, chain cleaning and greasing, and the usage of gears.If your child is ready for the next step, check out our Electric Bike vs E-Dirt Bike blog to explore higher-speed options for ages 10 and up.
+Some important aspects of maintenance to teach your kid are tire pressure checking, chain cleaning and greasing, and the usage of gears.
+If your child is ready for the next step, check out our Electric Bike vs E-Dirt Bike blog to explore higher-speed options for ages 10 and up.

 Frequently Asked Questions